bodias/machine-learning/projects/capstone/capstone_report_template.md

 * Number of training instances with TARGET 0 : 282686
 * Number of training instances with TARGET 1 : 24825

-Looking at the above below, it's possible to see that the target variable is not balanced in the training data.
+Looking at the chart above, it's possible to see that the target variable is not balanced in the training data.
 There are more loans that were repaid on time than loans that were not repaid.

 There is a high number of features (121) which makes impossible to plot a scatter_matrix to analyse trends over paired data.
 To focus on the more relevant features, let's see how each feature is correlated with the target using the Pearson Correlation Coefficient through corr() function.
-All scores below are absolute values, in order to get the top 10 features highly correlated with the target variable, idependently if it's a positive or a negative correlation.
+All scores below are absolute values, this way we obtain the top 10 features highly correlated with the target variable, idependently if it's a positive or a negative correlation.

 ![Top features correlated to TARGET](home_credit/images/top_corr.png)